Barhoumi-Nawres/Monitoring-temperature-with-Yocto-as-a-build-system-/README.md

 # Monitoring Temperature with Yocto as a Build System

 This project is about monitoring temperature using a Raspberry Pi 3B+ with a DHT11 sensor.
 I'm using the Yocto Project as a build system to customize the development environment.
+## .
+when we use yocto as a build system :there is something important we need to know it is the Architecture of our target Machine : first i want to explain the difference beetwen native compiler and the cross-compiler
+## Native_Compiler -vs-Cross_Compiler
+## Toolchain :
+C building process (Preprocessing + Compiler +bAssembler + Linker) + C standerd Libraries (stdio.h ,math.h ..etc )+Bin utils + ....

+### Host machine :
+for building process
+### Target machine :
+for run the executable code (machine code )

+ ## cross Compiler :
+ if you intend to write a C program that is compiled on a certain host system but must execute on another target system ,then you need to compile it with what's known as a cross compiler or cross toolchain :for example when we have host machine X86-64 (our computer ) and our target is ARM architecture (example :raspbeerypi X)

+ ## Native Compiler :
+ A native compiler is a type of compiler that generates executable code for the same architecture or platform on which it runs.

 ## BSP (Board Support Package)
 You will need a BSP layer to support the Raspberry Pi boards.